Why iban-commons?

 - 6 Small Footprint (~100 kB)

-- 7 Simple & intuitive API
+- 7 Simple & intuitive, Android-compatible API

 - 8 Open Source & Free of Charge